Gertrude Franklin: Career

 Franklin appeared in New York City, Boston, and Brooklyn in symphony concerts, and in classical and other concerts tn most of the leading cities in the U.S. with success.
-She also sung with marked favor in London and Paris, where her artistic worth was perhaps more appreciated than it is in her own country.
+She also sung in London and Paris, where her artistic worth was perhaps more appreciated than it is in her own country.
 Her work was under the leadership of Theodore Thomas, Walter Damrosch, Emil Paur, Karlberg, Henschel, Gericke, Nikisch, Tomlins, and Gilchrist.
-Her concert work was remarkable apart from her fine voice because of the extent of her repertoire.
-She sang in French, German, Italian, and English, and had the proud distinction of having the largest repertoire of any American singer in her day, also the largest collection of arias and orchestra scores for the concert stage.
+In addition to her fine voice, her concert work was notable due to the extent of her repertoire.
+She sang in French, German, Italian and English, and had the distinction of having the largest repertoire of any American singer in her day, also the largest collection of arias and orchestra scores for the concert stage.
 Franklin never repeated a programme in the same place, or an aria, unless called upon at a moment's notice to sing without rehearsal.

 For several years she was soloist at King's Chapel.
-Several seasons, she sang with the Handel and Haydn Society and with the Boston Symphony Orchestra.
-She was in constant receipt of offers for opera and concert tours in Europe and the U.S., but she objected to the fatigue and excitement of travel and did not appear before the public as often as she otherwise would.
+Several seasons, she sang with the Handel and Haydn Society and with the Boston Symphony Orchestra, and appeared in recital with pianist Olga Radecki.
+She received many offers for opera and concert tours in Europe and the U.S., but objected to the fatigue and excitement of travel and did not appear before the public as often as she otherwise could.
 Being financially independent, she preferred the quiet of home and occasional appearances in important concerts.

 In Brookline, Massachusetts, April 8, 1896, she married W. C. G. Salisbury, of Boston, and retired from public life to devote her time to teaching.
 As an instructor, she was even more successful than as a singer.
-Her pupils were on the operatic, concert, and oratorio platform in Europe and America.
+Her pupils were on the operatic, concert and oratorio stages in Europe and America.